medic/cht-docs/content/en/apps/guides/hosting/app-developer.md

 ## The `.env` file

 Often times it's convenient to use revision control, like GitHub, to store and publish changes in a CHT app.
-A nice compliment to this is store the specifics on how to run the `docker-compose` command for each app.
+A nice compliment to this is to store the specifics on how to run the `docker-compose` command for each app.
 By using a shared `docker-compose` configuration for all developers on the same app, it avoids any port collisions and enables all developers to have a unified configuration.

 Using the above `the_second` sample project, we can create another directory to host this project's configuration: